darciu/Scribe-2.0/README.md

 Scribe 2.0 main features are:

--add notes,
+- add notes,

--search and display notes (double click on list of results),
+- search and display notes (double click on list of results),

--edit notes,
+- edit notes,

--format text within notes,
+- format text within notes,

 Settings tab:

--stay on top (application's window stays over other windows),
+- stay on top (application's window stays over other windows),

--set style of application,
+- set style of application,

--set size of application,
+- set size of application,

 Other: